Kinovea/kinovea-docs/source/userinterface/preferences/playback.rst

 This option lets you point to a .KVA file containing video annotations that will be automatically loaded when any video is opened.

-Other annotations files can still be loaded on top of the video by using the sidecar file method or through the menu File > Load annotations.
+Other annotations files can still be loaded on top of the video by using the sidecar file method or through the menu :menuselection:`File --> Load annotations`.
 They will be merged with each others.

 See also: Annotation > KVA files.